luca-domenichini/SmartIOT.Connector/README.md

 Currently Siemens PLCs support is provided by Snap7 library (http://snap7.sourceforge.net/) and S7Net library (https://github.com/S7NetPlus/s7netplus), so the same PLCs families supported by those libraries are also supported here.

+## Disclaimer

+As of version 0.0.x, interfaces and implementation details are subject to change without notice.
+I will do my best to keep the interfaces stable, but there are possibilities to incur in such breaking changes.

-**currently Siemens PLCs is the only supported device
+**currently Siemens PLCs are the only supported devices

-## Features TODO list:
+## Roadmap - Features TODO list:

- - [ ] REST Api Connector
+ - [ ] REST Api Connector (included in default Runner project)
  - [ ] GRPC Server Connector
- - [ ] Protobuf on TCP Server Connector
+ - [ ] TCP Server Connector
+ - [X] TCP Client Connector
- - [ ] Protobuf on TCP Client Connector
+ - [ ] Web app Connector with monitoring capabilities (included in default Runner project)
+ - [ ] Extensibility docs
+   - [ ] How to create and plug a custom device
+   - [ ] How to create and plug a custom connector
- - [X] Nuget packages on nuget.org - https://www.nuget.org/packages/SmartIOT.Connector.Runner.Console/
+ - [X] Nuget packages on nuget.org - https://www.nuget.org/packages?q=SmartIOT.Connector
  - [X] Docker runner image on dockerhub - https://hub.docker.com/repository/docker/lucadomenichini/smartiot-connector-runner-console
  - Runners
    - [X] Run SmartIOT.Connector as a console app